vaibsh/video-segmentation/README.md

 https://video-segmentation.streamlit.app/

 Steps
-1. Upload a video
+1. Upload your video file
-2. Upload corresponding .pkl.gz preprocessing file
+2. Upload the file "all_frames_data.pkl.gz" generated in the preprocessing step
-3. Enter OpenAI API key
+3. Enter your OpenAI API key
-4. Run segmentation
+4. Click Run segmentation

 The app produces:
 semantic segments